France pushes $15 billion credit line plan for Iran, if U.S. allows it

 Behrouz Kamalvandi, spokesman for the Atomic Energy Organization of Iran (AEOI), said on Tuesday that Iran was capable of resuming enrichment of uranium to 20% fissile purity within two days.
 Twenty percent purity is considered an important intermediate stage on the road to producing the 90% pure fissile uranium needed for an atomic bomb.

 The first source said talks for now did not go into how the credit lines would be repaid, although it would require Iranian oil exports to resume eventually.
-Certain countries were discussing with France possible involvement in such a mechanism.
+Some countries were discussing with France possible involvement in such a mechanism.
+China, India and Japan were among the main purchasers of Iranian oil.

 “Importing the oil at some point is essential, but we need to have the agreement of the Americans.
 We are trying to persuade them (the Iranians) not to do more (reductions in commitment to the nuclear deal), but it’s not the end of the story for the mechanism if they do,” the source said, adding that for now Iranian backtracking was reversible.